absmach/propeller-docs/docs/zephyr-setup.md

 west sdk install
 ```

-You can also install Zephyr SDK without using the west sdk command, as described in this [Zephyr SDK installation guide] (https://docs.zephyrproject.org/latest/develop/toolchains/zephyr_sdk.html#toolchain-zephyr-sdk-install).
+You can also install Zephyr SDK without using the west sdk command, as described in this [Zephyr SDK installation guide](https://docs.zephyrproject.org/latest/develop/toolchains/zephyr_sdk.html#toolchain-zephyr-sdk-install).

 Fetch Espressif binary blobs: